juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

   sync_batchnorm: true
 ```

-Also you should define the callbacks fired by the trainer such as the checkpointing for the model:
+Also, you should define the callbacks fired by the trainer such as the checkpointing for the model:
 ```yaml
 callbacks:
   model_checkpoint: